Here you learn ...

 Blocked account and livelihood security,

-if applicable, proof of language skills,
+if necessary, proof of language skills,

-Stay for the purpose of studying,
+stay for the purpose of studying,

 if necessary, parental consent.